So few Latinas make it in Hollywood – those who do are pushing for representation

 "And neither one of us are Rosario Dawson," Longoria added.

-"Well said, Selma," Ferrera replied, to which Longoria said, "Thank you, Charo."
+"Well said, Salma," Ferrera replied, to which Longoria said, "Thank you, Charo."

 For years, Eva Longoria Bastón and America Ferrera have been crusading for more Latino representation in Hollywood.